-1. Cleaning your tattoo: Remove the bandage after four (4) hours, but no more than twelve (12).
+1. Cleaning your tattoo: Remove the bandage the morning after your tattoo.
 DO NOT remove the bandage until you can properly clean the tattoo with an antibacterial soap and warm water.
 Rinse it well with cold water, thoroughly cleaning off all of the slimy coating that may have formed over the tattooed area while underneath the plastic wrap.
 Gently pat it dry with a clean paper towel, then allow it to air-dry for ten (10) minutes.

 2. Healing Ointment: Apply healing ointment to the tattoo.
 Sparingly, but thoroughly, massage a very small amount into the skin to keep the tattoo slightly moist, massage for about forty-five (45) seconds.
 Only use enough ointment to give the tattoo a slightly satin shine, and then blot with a clean paper towel.
 Your skin will take in all the ointment it needs, so do not leave excessive ointment on the skin.
-For the next three (3) to seven (7) days, clean and apply ointment to your tattoo every six (6) hours, (about 3-4 times daily), blotting off the small amount of excess fluid that may be secreted from the tattoo in between cleaning.
+For the next three (3) days clean and apply ointment to your tattoo every eight (8) hours, (about 2-3 times daily), blotting off the small amount of excess fluid that may be secreted from the tattoo in between cleaning.
 Ensure that extra moisture doesn’t get trapped under the ointment by blotting and air-drying after every washing.
-Only apply ointment for as long as it takes for your tattoo to peel or become flakey, usually three (3) to seven (7) days.
+Only apply ointment for as long as it takes for your tattoo to peel or become flakey, usually two (2) to four (4) days.
 When the peeling begins, the tattooed skin will flake like a sunburn.
 AT ALL COSTS avoid picking at the cracked and flaking skin.

 3. Final Stages: You are now in the peeling phase.
 DO NOT apply any more ointment.
 The area will become dry and itchy, sometimes very itchy.
 A good quality, fragrance-free lotion (Lubriderm for Sensitive Skin) can now be used three (3) to four (4) times daily instead of the ointment.
 Repeat each day until the skin returns to its normal texture.